 The alligator snapping turtle range overlaps with project land at Harris Lake and its tributary streams.
-Project operation would not change the existing shoreline, littoral, and lake bottom habitat available to alligator snapping turtles at Harris Lake and the proposed and recommended increase in minimum flows downstream from Harris Dam would increase riverine/littoral habitat and improve conditions for alligator snapping turtle prev species in the Tallapoosa River downstream from Harris Dam compared with existing project operation.
+Project operation would not change the existing shoreline, littoral, and lake bottom habitat available to alligator snapping turtles at Harris Lake and the proposed and recommended increase in minimum flows downstream from Harris Dam would increase riverine/littoral habitat and improve conditions for alligator snapping turtle prey species in the Tallapoosa River downstream from Harris Dam compared with existing project operation.
 Provisions in the SMP to preserve natural shorelines would also benefit this species.
 However, alligator snapping turtles could be inadvertently injured due to project-related recreation on Harris Lake (e.g., by boat propellers or entanglement in fishing gear).
-In addition, constructing the proposed recreation amenities at Harris Lake and in the project tailrace, maintenance at boat ramps, dredging and seawalls that may be permitted along the shoreline could affect this species.
-Staff's recommendation to report alligator snapping turtle sightings to FWS and Alabama DCNR, and subsequent consultation with these agencies regarding the sighting would facilitate a review of potential project-related effects to observed individuals and the development of protection measures, for approval by the Commission.
-We conclude that relicensing the project, as proposed by Alabama Power, and with the staff recommended measures, would not be sufficient to preclude both the survival and recovery of (i.e., jeopardize) the alligator snapping turtle.
+In addition, constructing the proposed recreation amenities at Harris Lake and in the project tailrace, maintenance at boat ramps, dredging and construction of seawalls that may be permitted along the shoreline could affect this species.
+Staff's recommendation to consult with FWS and Alabama DCNR if alligator snapping turtles are observed at the project would facilitate a review of potential project-related effects to observed individuals and the development of protection measures, for approval by the Commission.
+We conclude that relicensing the project, as proposed by Alabama Power, and with the staff recommended measures, would not preclude the survival and recovery of, and therefore would not jeopardize the alligator snapping turtle.
 Therefore, we do not believe a formal conference is required.
 However, we have determined an informal conference is appropriate as the project may affect, but is not likely to adversely affect, the alligator snapping turtle.